-Science in the News is pleased to announce the 2016 Fall Lecture Series!
-Every week, a group of PhD students presents current information and ongoing research within a particular field.
+Science in the News is pleased to announce the 2017 Spring Lecture Series!
+Every other week, a Harvard graduate or medical student presents current information and ongoing research within a particular field – and we’d like to invite you to join the discussion!
 Our seminars are free and open to audience members of any age and background.

-All fall lectures will be held on Wednesday evenings in Armenise Auditorium at Harvard Medical School from 7 to 9 p.m.
-Please see the “directions” link above for instructions on how to access the Armenise building and auditorium, located at 200 Longwood Ave in Boston.
+All spring lectures will be held on Wednesday evenings in Pfizer Hall at Harvard’s Cambridge Campus from 7 to 8:30 p.m.
+Please see the “directions” link above for instructions on how to access the Mallinckrodt Chemistry Lab and the lecture hall, located at 12 Oxford Street in Cambridge.

 Stay tuned for detailed information on each coming seminar!